Atxada/Maya_Migrate_Editor/README.md

 ## Install Instructions

-1. Download source code in the code folder (file inside: migrate_editor.py and migrate_editor_installer.py)
+1. Download source code from the folder (file inside: migrate_editor.py and migrate_editor_installer.py)
 2. Start Autodesk Maya
 3. Drag migrate_editor_installer.py to viewport
 4. Tools have been added to the current active shelf